zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/shell.rst

 	Unsubscribe a model from a virtual address.

 	* ``elem addr``: Address of the element the model is on.
-	* ``Label UUID``: 128-bit label UUID of the virtual address to remove the subscribtion of.
+	* ``Label UUID``: 128-bit label UUID of the virtual address to remove the subscription of.
 Any omitted bytes will be zero.
 	* ``Model ID``: The model ID of the model to add the subscription to.
 	* ``Company ID``: If present, determines the Company ID of the model.
 If omitted, the model is a Bluetooth SIG defined model.

 ``mesh mod-sub-ow <elem addr> <sub addr> <Model ID> [Company ID]``
 -------------------------------------------------------------------

-	Overwrite all model subscriptios with a single new group address.
+	Overwrite all model subscriptions with a single new group address.

 	* ``elem addr``: Address of the element the model is on.
 	* ``sub addr``: 16-bit group address the model should added to the subscription list (``0xc000`` to ``0xFEFF``).